 And, of course, Master Gardener volunteers have fun and make new friends who also have an interest in outdoor gardening.
-There are educational field trip oppourtunities, private plant swaps, monthly meetings & CEUs, parties, knowledge exchanges, MG Conferences, and UF webinar events.
-And it is all volunteer based so you can be involved where you have time with a minimum amount of hours required after the first year.
+There are educational field trip opportunities, private plant swaps, monthly meetings, continuing education lectures, parties, knowledge exchanges, MG Conferences, and UF webinar events.
+And it is all volunteer based.
+Master Gardener Volunteers can be involved where you have time with a minimum of hours required after the first year.

-If you think you might like to become a Florida Master Gardener Volunteer, find out more by visiting here: https://gardeningsolutions.ifas.ufl.edu/mastergardener/ There is an application, interview, and background check involved to be accepted into the program.
-There is also a fee for this University of Florida MG training.
-For more information on Indian River County Extension MG Program e-mail our Environmental Horticulture Agent, Nickie Munroe at: Lnmunroe@ufl.edu.
+If you think you might like to become a Florida Master Gardener Volunteer, please see the Master Gardener website.
+There is an application, interview, and background check involved to be accepted into the program.
+There is also a fee for this in-depth University of Florida Master Gardener Volunteer training.
+For more information on this valuable Indian River County Extension MG Program, e-mail our Environmental Horticulture Agent, Nickie Munroe at: Lnmunroe@ufl.edu.